What is short selling

-Short selling is a trading technique that allows the investor to take advantage of falling markets without waiting for the drop to end, to enter the market.
+Short selling is a trading technique that allows the investor to take advantage of falling markets without waiting for the drop to enter the market.
 Short selling is defined as selling financial assets such as stocks, currencies or gold in without owning this asset and then repurchasing it when the price drops and taking advantage of the difference between the selling price and the purchase price.

 Short selling has two main advantages for the investor, as he gets an opportunity to speculate and take advantage of different market conditions, whether it is rising or falling.
 Short selling is also used to hedge buying positions and manage risks if the prices of the assets you own fall and you prefer to keep them.